Unique customer support benefits of 4 different messaging channels

 Since launching on iPhones and Android devices in 2018, WhatsApp has extended its reach through its dedication to customer service over marketing.
 It’s growth has led to WhatsApp possessing, of all the third-party messaging services, the largest audience of consumers around the globe.
 Forrester’s report states that 2 billion consumers use WhatsApp including 400 million users in India and 120 million in Brazil.

-Like Apple Business Chat and Google’s Business Messages, the majority of customer service interactions that take place on WhatsApp are initiated by the consumer from various entry points including the business’s website, Facebook Page, or a unique link.
+Like Apple Messages for Business and Google’s Business Messages, the majority of customer service interactions that take place on WhatsApp are initiated by the consumer from various entry points including the business’s website, Facebook Page, or a unique link.
 However, as a member of Facebook’s suite of messaging products, WhatsApp can leverage Facebook and Instagram ads that include click-to-chat buttons in order to draw more users into branded conversations.

 Where WhatsApp sets itself apart from the other predominant messaging apps is in IVR and call deflection.
 WhatsApp ranks only behind SMS in terms of inbound support calls that are redirected to messaging.